Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 vi.
 I will show respect and consideration for the collegiate University and wider Oxford community.
 I will adhere to social distancing requirements and maximum group size rules, I will follow all rules and signage about expected behaviour for the space I am in when interacting with anyone outside my household, whether in college, University premises, on public transport or elsewhere in the city.

 vii.
-I will adhere to the University’s policy and Government rules on wearing face coverings, which will include the requirement for face coverings to be worn for in-person teaching indoors and in any shared indoor spaces.
+I will adhere to the College’s policy and Government rules on wearing face coverings, which may include the requirement for face coverings to be worn indoors or in shared indoor spaces.

 For any welfare worries or concerns